Package Leaflet: Information for the User

 If you follow these instructions, you do not need to use an additional contraceptive method.

-Change from a progestin-only pill
+Switching from a progestin-only pill.

-After childbirth
+After childbirth.

-After an abortion
+After an abortion.

 Consult your doctor.

-You can stop Suavuret at any time.
+You can stop taking Suavuret at any time.
 If you stop Suavuret because you want to become pregnant, it is generally recommended to wait until you have had your first natural period before trying to conceive, which will help you calculate the due date.

 If you take more Suavuret than you should